RocketChat/docs-old/guides/administrator-guides/white-labeling/basic-white-labeling.md

 * **Display Roles:** Toggles the display of user roles by the usernames on messages
 * **Group Channels By Type:** Enabling this will separate the channels by category \(Channel, Private Room, DM or discussion\) on the left sidebar.
 * **Use Full Name Initials to Generate Default Avatar:** This will make so the default avatars are generated using the person Full Name instead of Username.
 E.g. By default the user `blue.ducks` with the name `Richards Nate` will have an avatar with the letters `BD`, if this setting is active, it will be `RN`.
-* **Use Real Name:** Enabling this will change the display of Usernames to Full Names
+* **Use Real Name:** Enabling this will change the display of Usernames to Full Names.
 * **Click to Create Direct Message:** Enabling this will make it so when you click an avatar, it will open a DM with the selected user.

 Unread Counter Style:

-* **Different Style for user mentions:** This will make the notification counter differentiate normal messages from mentions
+* **Different Style for user mentions:** This will make the notification counter differentiate normal messages from mentions.
-* **Same style for mentions:** This will make the counter mark mentions and normal messages as the same
+* **Same style for mentions:** This will make the counter mark mentions and normal messages as the same.
-* **Allow Special Characters in Room Names:** This will enable the use of special characters like `! @ # $ % ^ & *` in room names
+* **Allow Special Characters in Room Names:** This will enable the use of special characters like `! @ # $ % ^ & *` in room names.
-* **Show top navbar in embedded layout:** This toggles the top navbar when using `?layout=embedded` in the end of the url
+* **Show top navbar in embedded layout:** This toggles the top navbar when using `?layout=embedded` in the end of the url.

 ## Assets

 Here you will be able to change most of the logos on your server.
-Found in the administration menu.
+Found in the administration menu:

 * logo \(svg, png, jpg\)
   * Changes the logo on the footer of the left sidebar